slie9/Library-Management-Database/README.md

 # Library-Management-Database
 SQL Database Project Creating a Library Management System

-The database is for a library's catalog of books, noting which ones are available and information about the book, such as:​

-- Author​
-- Publisher​
-- Number of copies available​
-- Title ​
-- ISBN​
-- Genre ​
-- Section in the library​
-- Borrowed date and return date​

-This database is available to the librarians, assistant librarians, and library members. ​

-Each has their own ID number (an EMPID and a MemberID, respectively).​
+The project involves the creation of a Library Management System using a SQL database.
+The system aims to maintain a comprehensive catalog of books available in the library, including their authors, publishers, number of copies available, titles, ISBNs, genres, and sections in the library.
+Additionally, the system tracks the borrowed date and return date of books.

-Members have an account with their date of birth, username, and password.​

-Workers at the library have a libraryID, JobID, and JobType.​
+The database can be accessed by librarians, assistant librarians, and library members, each with their unique ID numbers (EMPID and MemberID).
+Library members have an account that includes their date of birth, username, and password.
+Workers at the library also have a libraryID, JobID, and JobType recorded in the system.